holon-platform/holon-vaadin-flow-demo/README.md

 ## System requirements

-The Holon Platform is built using __Java 8__, so you need a JRE/JDK version 8 or above to build and run this demo project.
+You need a JRE/JDK version 8 or above to build and run this demo project.

 ## License

 All the [Holon Platform](https://holon-platform.com) modules and examples are _Open Source_ software released under the [Apache 2.0 license](LICENSE.md).
+Vaadin Charts and Board are commercial components so you will need a licence to use them.
+The easiest way to get a license is to subscribe to Vaadin Pro or Vaadin Prime subscription.

 ## Holon Platform Examples